 Audits=>Access and select

-Hive View 2.0, try running a query for selective column.
+Hive View 2.0, try running a query to access the

 SELECT name FROM employee;